About the Public Fund Survey

 in the Survey since its inception in FY 2001.
 The funding level in

 year.
-The aggregate actuarial value of assets increased to $2.67
+The aggregate actuarial value of assets grew slightly, by

-primarily as active (working) plan participants accrue retirement
+grow primarily as active plan participants accrue retirement

-Most plans have completed, or are nearing completion, of recognition
+plans either have completed, or are nearing completion, of

-of the sharp investment losses incurred in 2008-09.
-Those losses are
+recognition of the sharp investment losses incurred in 2008-09.

-being offset by asset gains since the market decline.
+Those losses are being offset by asset gains since the market

 Figure B presents the aggregate actuarial funding level since